Data Protection Policy

-The GDPR representative is responsible for reviewing the register of data processing annually, in light of any changes to GFA Ltd activities (as determined by changes to the data inventory register and the management review) and to any additional requirements identified by means of data protection impact assessments (DPIA’s).
+The GDPR owner is responsible for reviewing the register of data processing annually, in light of any changes to Greenway Financial Advisors Ltd’s activities (as determined by changes to the data inventory register and the management review) and to any additional requirements identified by means of data protection impact assessments (DPIAs).

-Partners and any third parties working with or for GFA Ltd and who have or may have access to personal data, will be expected to have read, understood and to comply with this policy.
+Partners and any third parties working with or for Greenway Financial Advisors Ltd, and who have or may have access to personal data, will be expected to have read, understood and to comply with this policy.

-No third party may access personal data held by GFA Ltd without having first entered into a data confidentiality agreement (Reference completion of Data Processing Checklist), which imposes obligations on the third party no less onerous than those to which GFA Ltd is committed, and which gives GFA Ltd the right to audit compliance with the agreement.
+No third party may access personal data held by Greenway Financial Advisors Ltd without having first entered into a data confidentiality agreement (including completion of Data Processing Checklist), which imposes obligations on the third party no less onerous than those to which we are committed, and which gives us the right to audit compliance with the agreement.

 The GDPR has increased requirements about what information should be available to data subjects, which is covered in the ‘Transparency’ requirement.
-Transparently – the GDPR includes rules on giving privacy information to data subjects in Articles 12, 13 and 14.
+See GDPR Regulation (EU) 2016/679.
+The GDPR includes rules on giving privacy information to data subjects in Articles 12, 13 and 14.
 These are detailed and specific, placing an emphasis on making privacy notices understandable and accessible.
 Information must be communicated to the data subject in an intelligible form using, clear and plain language.

 The specific information that must be provided to the data subject must, as a minimum, include: